 - Diagnostic pathology services for patients and their physicians

 Diverse research and scholarly activities characterize our faculty.
 Drs.
-Peter Lauf, Gregory Boivin, and Emily Dudley do basic and translational science, the latter two directing the animal research facility that serves all faculty of Wright State University.
+Lauf, Boivin and Dudley do basic and translational science, the latter two directing the animal research facility that serves all faculty of Wright State University.
 Our four pathologists focus on clinical and medical education research, often accomplished in collaboration with students and/or residents.
-Scholarship in medical education supports evidence-based analysis and implementation of best-practice teaching and learning strategies.
+Scholarship in medical education supports evidence-based analysis and implementation of best practice teaching and learning strategies.

 Diagnostic Pathology Services

-Clinical services are provided by all faculty in the pathology department.
-Our full-time faculty specialize in dermatopathology (Dr. Smita Krishnamurthy), clinical microbiology (Dr. Ken Miler), pediatric pathology (Dr. D. Mirkin), and autopsy pathology (Dr. Paul Koles).
+Clinical services are provided by all faculty in the Pathology Department.
+Our full-time faculty specialize in dermatopathology (Dr. Krishnamurthy), clinical microbiology (Dr. Miler), pediatric pathology (Dr. Mirkin) and autopsy pathology (Dr. Koles).
 Our clinically affiliated faculty practice all aspects of anatomic and clinical pathology, including surgical pathology, cytopathology, forensic pathology, hematopathology, molecular diagnostics, transfusion medicine, clinical chemistry and clinical microbiology.